ARTICLES

 The Spring Equinox Explained

-In the Northern Hemisphere, the spring equinox in the Northern Hemisphere (also called the March equinox or vernal equinox across the globe) occurs when the sun crosses the celestial equator going south to north.
+The spring equinox in the Northern Hemisphere (also called the March equinox or vernal equinox across the globe) occurs when the sun crosses the celestial equator going south to north.
 It’s called the 'celestial' equator because it’s an imaginary line in the sky above the Earth’s equator.

-On the March equinox, the Northern Hemisphere and Southern Hemisphere receive roughly equal amounts of sunlight; neither hemisphere is tilted more toward or away from the Sun than the other.
+During this 'phenomenon', or change of seasons, the Northern and Southern Hemisphere receive roughly equal amounts of sunlight where neither of them is tilted more toward or away from the Sun than the other.

+Would you believe when experts say the answer is both?
+Depending on how you define 'spring', the answer will vary.
+The only difference between the two dates is that they are both precise.
 Astronomically speaking, the first day of spring is marked by the spring equinox, which falls on March 19, 20, or 21 every year.
 The equinox happens at the same moment worldwide, although clock times reflect a different time zone.

 And, as mentioned above, this date only signals spring’s beginning in the Northern Hemisphere while announcing fall’s arrival in the Southern Hemisphere.
 Interestingly, due to time zone differences, there isn’t a March 21 equinox in mainland U.S. during the entire 21st century!
 The United States won’t see a March 21 equinox again until 2101.

-The Official Spring Flower - Daffodils
+Daffodils - The Official Spring Flower

 It is very common to see abundant amounts of yellow flowers when kicking off the spring season.
 For that reason, here are 'Types of Yellow Flowers and Their Meanings', an article you can read to get informed as to what yellow flowers you want to have this spring.